Olives seem healthy and harmless enough. Of course, you can’t ever be too sure and checking if there any adverse reactions for dogs is wise.

 Almost any bite-size food becomes a question of whether or not to give it to your dog because easy enough just to toss them one when they are begging for it.
-But even though it is the perfect size to get your dog, about the size of a country, you have to keep in mind that very few foods are going to give your dog, and really you should only be giving your dog foods that benefit them in some way.
+Keep in mind that very few foods are going to give your dog, and really you should only be giving your dog foods that benefit them in some way.

 In this instance you want to give your dog dog treats instead of an olive.
 We recommend keeping a supply of dog treats available to treat your dog when they are wanting what you are eating.